opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 Sign up for an account at [Twilio.com](https://www.twilio.com/).

-### Find Twilio credentials on Twilio console

-You will need to copy the following details and share them with the Form team.
+You will need to follow the 5 points shared below and share the information with the Form team.

 1. Account SID
 2. Set up a Standard API Key